A perfect match for skilled employees

 Your employer’s role is pivotal

 It is your future boss who would need to stand by you all the time.
 They would provide clarification of your prospective job duties, if required, and attest to your skills that match them best.
 The employers, whose role can hardly be overestimated, will also need to complete paperwork in support of your application.
 Should the need arise, they will interact with INZ and Work and Income, who will issue a Skills Match Report.

-Your application for ESWV must be supported by
+Your application for Essential Skills Work Visa must be supported by

 - an offer of employment meeting the requirements (as listed above);